top of page

 I walked with my camera, constantly searching for the next frame, which added an extra dimension of observation, especially in how the light highlights and enhances the beauty, and in the search for colors and potential shots.
 On the other hand, it was a bit tiring because we had to keep moving.
 But since I’m already a person who focuses on details and nuances, I kept looking and pushed myself a little harder—why not…

-Quick tips for the Menalon Trail (All the tips are here)
+Quick tips for Menalon Trail (Full Tip list here)

 • The official website of the Menalon Trail is https://menalontrail.eu/en

-• Originally, the trail is divided into eight sections but it’s common to hike five sections by combining two sections into one day of hiking (depending on your ability and fitness).
+• Originally, the trail is divided into 8 sections but it’s common to hike five sections by combining two sections into one day of hiking (depending on your ability and fitness).

 • You can hike the individual sections (for those who cannot do the entire trail) or parts of sections—basically, each person can choose what suits them best.